PocketHandyBox/pocket-handybox/readme.txt

 NVIDIA driver is required (390.x is also pre-built).
 This kernel uses the Broadcom WL WiFi driver for 802.11n adapters, which do not work with free drivers.

-Linux 5.10 kernel built with intel-nvme-remap patch from EndlessOS to make NVMe SSDs available on 6th-10th gen Intel Core i3/i5/i7 platforms with "Intel RST Premium With Optane" option enabled in UEFI Setup.
+Linux 5.10 kernel built with intel-nvme-remap patch from EndlessOS to get access to NVMe SSDs on 6th-10th gen Intel Core i3/i5/i7 platforms with "Intel RST Premium With Optane" option enabled in UEFI Setup.

 Download Releases
 https://github.com/PocketHandyBox/pocket-handybox/releases